 One of the first things that mortgage lenders consider when you apply for a loan is your income.
 There is no set dollar amount that you need to earn each year to be able to buy a home.
-However, your mortgage lender does need to know that you have enough money coming in so you’re able to pay back your loan.
+However, your mortgage lender does need to know that you have a steady cash flow to pay back your loan.

-Your lender will want to look at your employment history, your monthly household income and any other forms of income you have coming in, like child support or alimony payments.
+Your lender will want to look at your employment history, your monthly household income and any other forms of money you have coming in, like child support or alimony payments.

-Investment properties, on the other hand, are riskier for lenders because investment property mortgage payments will take a backseat to primary residences if the owner runs into financial hardship.
-Expect your lender to require a larger down payment and a higher credit score before you get a loan for an investment property.
+Investment properties, on the other hand, will take a backseat to primary residences if the owner runs into financial hardship.
+To balance the potential risk, lenders will likely require a larger down payment and a higher credit score to qualify for an investment property mortgage.